sunzj/Way_of_Downgrade_BOSE_QC35ii/README.md

 7/19/2019 23:14:50.806, Info, Device has disconnected
 7/19/2019 23:14:57.870, Info, 1 BOSE CONNECTED DEVICE(S) WITH VID 0x05A7
 ```
-  MUST MUST do it as fast as you hear the first device disconnection notification sound,otherwise it may brick/damage the device.
-You may re-update 4.5.2 several times to figure out when is the "first device disconnection notification sound".
+  MUST MUST do it as fast as you hear the first device disconnection notification sound,otherwise it may brick/damage the device.You may re-update 4.5.2 several times to figure out when is the "first device disconnection notification sound".

 8.Wait updater update the "cheated new firmware files"